-The information here applies primarily if you installed MySQL using the noinstall version, or if you wish to configure and test MySQL manually rather than with the GUI tools.
+The information here applies primarily if you installed MySQL using the noinstall version, or if you wish to configure and test MySQL manually rather than with the MySQL Installer.

-The examples in these sections assume that MySQL is installed under the default location of C:\Program Files\MySQL\MySQL Server 5.7.
+The examples in these sections assume that MySQL is installed under the default location of C: \Program Files\MySQL\MySQL Server 8.0.
 Adjust the path names shown in the examples if you have MySQL installed in a different location.